timsoftgit/webkit2gtk4.1soup3/README.md

 Note: unless you are testing, do not switch to webkit2gtk4.1 unless all the packages you use can be updated.
 You will have to rebuild all of the packages.

-I am working on a script which will check an installed package for issues relating to this update, so hopefully will upload that here as well.
+souppkgchk is a script which will check a package for issues relating to this update, reporting files with dynamic linking to soup2, soup3, or both (a binary that will not run).
+It can be used for checking packages that may need work or updating.